Hebrew Bible

 The only clear Biblical requirement for Shavuot is that it is to be observed after Passover.
 Like any other chag or major Jewish holiday, traditional Jews refrain from working, using electricity, and other acts that are prohibited on Shabbat and holidays, although it is permitted to cook in certain ways once the holiday begins.

 While every community has their own practice, the most widespread Shavuot tradition is eating dairy foods.
-Other common community observances involves reading the Book of Ruth, decorating synagogues and homes with flowers and other greenery, and staying up all night to learn.
+Other common community observances involve reading the Book of Ruth, decorating synagogues and homes with flowers and other greenery, and staying up all night to learn.
 Many synagogues have shiurim (lectures) on interesting Jewish topics, while others will study a specific traditional text.
 These all-night study sessions are called a tikkun leil shavuot.

 Shavuot is also observed by some communities as the yarzheit (death anniversary) of King David and the Baal Shem Tov (the founder of Hasidic Judaism).